 - Banff Gondola: If you want to admire the sweeping, panoramic views of the Rocky Mountains without a strenuous hike, I advise taking the Banff Gondola.
 There are four gondolas available, but the most popular one is the Banff Sightseeing Gondola at Sulphur Mountain.

 - Lake Louise: One of the most enchanting spots near Banff, Lake Louise is a turquoise, glacier-fed lake that you can paddle around in the summer, and skate on in the winter!
+It’s definitely one of the most memorable spots on the road trip to Alberta and BC.

 - Moraine Lake: Another turquoise, glacier-fed lake in Banff National Park, Moraine Lake is surrounded by soaring mountains and delightful waterfalls.
 It’s best explored by canoe, or by foot!